 Commercial waste operators may wish to search DWER’s website for alternative solutions for landfill disposal.

-In considering any potential amendment to the EPN, DWER will have consideration of the ongoing impacts of leachate, the structural stability requirements for the new cells and for compliance with the relevant regulatory instrument.
+In considering any potential amendment to the EPN, DWER will have consideration of the ongoing impacts of leachate, the structural stability requirements for the new cells and for compliance with the relevant regulatory instruments.

 Under the site’s CS Act classification, Bunbury Harvey Regional Council will undertake further investigations to determine the extent of off-site groundwater contamination.
 The full delineation of PFAS impacts will be determined and appropriately managed.